Find the Cheapest Life Insurance Quotes in Your Area

 We analyzed premiums for a variety of policies and customer profiles to determine the average cost of life insurance across a number of different policy durations.
-The largest influencing factor on life insurance prices are the health of the individual being insured.
-Factors such as whether or not your smoke, and what your height/weight are go a long way towards determining your annual insurance premiums.
-Individuals that smoke can pay 3-4x the amount that healthier, non-smokers will have to pay in premiums.
-Of course, life insurers will look at many other factors besides health (such as your occupation and age) but factors common in pricing other insurance products, like state of residence, won't be a contributing factor.
+The largest influencing factor on life insurance prices is the health of the individual being insured.
+Factors such as whether or not your smoke, and what your height-to-weight ratio are go a long way towards determining your annual life insurance premiums.
+Individuals that smoke often pay three times the amount that similar non-smokers will have to pay in premiums.
+Of course, life insurers will look at many other factors besides health (such as your occupation and age) but factors common in pricing other insurance products, like state of residence, are often not contributing factors.

 Looking at a 20 year term policy (the most popular option) worth $250,000, we've determined what the average annual price is for individuals between 25 and 65.
 One of the clear takeaways from the table: it's expensive to smoke!
 Smokers on average will pay up to 200% more for their life insurance policies than non-smokers.
-This disparity is greatest for those between the ages of 40 and 55, with 40-year-old smokers paying twice as much for their insurance while 65 year old smokers pay almost 3x as much.
+This disparity is greatest for those between the ages of 40 and 55, with 40-year-old smokers paying twice as much for their insurance while 65 year old smokers pay almost three times as much.

 |Age||Monthly Life Insurance Cost (Non-Smoker)||Annual Life Insurance Cost (Non-Smoker)||Monthly Life Insurance Cost (Smoker)||Annual Life Insurance Cost (Smoker)|